Northern Ireland Civil Rights Association: Origins

 At a meeting which took place in Maghera on 13–14 August 1966 at the home of Kevin Agnew (a Derry republican solicitor), attended by the Wolfe Tone Societies of Dublin, Cork, Belfast, Derry, and County Tyrone, and the IRA's chief of staff, Cathal Goulding, it was proposed that an organisation be created with wider civil rights objectives as its stated aim.
 After these discussions an ad hoc body was formed which organised a seminar on 8 November 1966 in Belfast.
 The main speakers were the president of the Irish Anti-Apartheid Movement, Kader Asmal, a South African-born lecturer in law at Trinity College Dublin, and Ciarán Mac an Áilí, a Derry-born Dublin solicitor who was a member of the International Commission of Jurists and president of the Irish Pacifist Association.

 The Republican movement increasingly saw campaigning around civil rights as a more productive way forward than the traditional armed struggle of physical force Republicanism.
 However, it would be an oversimplification to state that the IRA set up the Northern Ireland Civil Rights Association.
 This would ignore the importance of campaigns that were emerging within Northern Ireland, such as the Campaign for Social Justice, and the growing numbers of middle class Catholic professionals, Labour activists and left-wing students who were prepared to take to the streets over civil rights.

 It was agreed that another meeting should be called to launch a civil rights body and this took place in Belfast on 29 January 1967.
 Tony Smythe and James Shepherd from the National Council of Civil Liberties in London were present and there were more than 100 delegates from a variety of organisations, including Northern Ireland political parties.

 A 13-member steering committee was tasked at the Belfast meeting with drafting NICRA's constitution.
 One member, Dolley, had taken part at the meeting at Agnew's house.
-No original member self-identified as a Unionist or can be described that way, but a few days after the committee was formed, Robin Cole, former Chairman of the Young Unionists at Queen's University, was co-opted onto the committee by unanimous decision.)
 The original committee consisted of: